torik42/YaLafi/README.md

  7          except:
  8              return False, ''
  9      parms = parameters.Parameters(opts.lang)
+10      packages = get_packages(opts.pack, parms.package_modules)
-10      if opts.defs:
+11      if opts.defs:
-11          parms.add_latex_macros(opts.defs)
-12      if opts.pyth:
+12          packages.append(('', utils.get_latex_handler(opts.defs)))
-13          exec('import ' + opts.pyth)
-14          exec(opts.pyth + '.modify_parameters(parms)')
-15      if opts.extr:
+13      if opts.extr:
-16          extr = ['\\' + s for s in opts.extr.split(',')]
+14          extr = ['\\' + s for s in opts.extr.split(',')]
-17      else:
+15      else:
-18          extr = []
+16          extr = []
-19      p = parser.Parser(parms, read_macros=read)
+17      p = parser.Parser(parms, packages, read_macros=read)
-20      toks = p.parse(latex, extract=extr)
+18      toks = p.parse(latex, extract=extr)
-21      txt, pos = utils.get_txt_pos(toks)
+19      txt, pos = utils.get_txt_pos(toks)
-22      if opts.repl:
+20      if opts.repl:
-23          txt, pos = utils.replace_phrases(txt, pos, opts.repl)
+21          txt, pos = utils.replace_phrases(txt, pos, opts.repl)
-24      if opts.unkn:
+22      if opts.unkn:
-25          txt = '\n'.join(p.get_unknowns()) + '\n'
+23          txt = '\n'.join(p.get_unknowns()) + '\n'
-26          pos = [0 for n in range(len(txt))]
+24          pos = [0 for n in range(len(txt))]
-27      pos = [n + 1 for n in pos]
+25      pos = [n + 1 for n in pos]
-28      return txt, pos
+26      return txt, pos
 ```
 - 3-8: This is an auxiliary function for the parser.
 - 9: The created parameter object contains all default settings
   and definitions from file yalafi/parameters.py.
+- 10: We read the LateX packages from option --pack and convert them to
+  a list of handler functions called later by the parser.
-- 11: If requested by script option --defs, additional macros are included
+- 12: If requested by script option --defs, additional macros are included
   from the string opts.defs.
-- 14: On option --pyth, we call a function to modify the parameter object,
-  see file [definitions.py](definitions.py) for an example.
+  The parser has to process them after loading packages.
-- 15-18: If option --extr requests only extraction of arguments of certain
+- 13-16: If option --extr requests only extraction of arguments of certain
   macros, this is prepared.
-- 19: We create a parser object, the passed function is called on \\LTinput.
+- 17: We create a parser object, the passed function is called on \\LTinput.
-- 20: The parsing method returns a list of tokens.
+- 18: The parsing method returns a list of tokens.
-- 21: The token list is converted into a 2-tuple containing the plain-text
+- 19: The token list is converted into a 2-tuple containing the plain-text
   string and a list of numbers.
   Each number in the list indicates the estimated position of the
   corresponding character in the text string.
-- 23: If phrase replacements are requested by option --repl, this is done.
+- 21: If phrase replacements are requested by option --repl, this is done.
   String opts.repl contains the replacement specifications read from the file.
-- 25: On option --unkn, a list of unknown macros and environments is
+- 23: On option --unkn, a list of unknown macros and environments is
   generated.
-- 27: This is necessary, since position numbers are zero-based in yalafi,
+- 25: This is necessary, since position numbers are zero-based in yalafi,
   but one-based in Tex2txt/tex2txt.py.

 [Back to top](#yalafi-yet-another-latex-filter)